 Magical city seemingly floating on water

 A sunny winter’s day, with far fewer tourists around, is the perfect time to lap up Venice's unique and magical atmosphere.
 Ditch your map and wander the shadowy back lanes of Dorsoduro while imagining secret assignations and whispered conspiracies at every turn.
-Then visit two of Venice’s top galleries, the Gallerie dell’Accademia and the Peggy Guggenheim Collection, which house works by many of the giants of 20th-century art.
+Then visit two of Venice’s top galleries, the Gallerie dell’Accademia and the Peggy Guggenheim Collection, which house works by many giants of Italian and European art.

 Tree-lined avenues lead through a city.
 A tall iron tower dominates the skyline

-The Eiffel Tower is a defining feature of Paris' skyline © Michal Bednarek / 500px
+The Eiffel Tower is the defining feature of the Paris skyline.
+Michal Bednarek/500px

 3. Paris, France